Chase Sapphire Reserve card review

 Valuable, attainable sign-up bonus

+Still, this is quite a valuable bonus.
 The value of this sign-up bonus is so high because Ultimate Rewards points are worth 1.5 cents apiece when redeemed for travel purchases through Chase Travel℠ portal – 50% more than if you redeem for cash back or with a no-annual-fee Ultimate Rewards card.

 Assuming a 1.5-cent-per-point redemption value, the new bonus is worth about $900 when redeemed through the Chase travel portal.
-That’s one of the highest sign-up bonuses currently available on a travel card and can more than cover the card’s annual fee in the first year.
+That’s still one of the higher sign-up bonuses currently available on a travel card and can more than cover the card’s annual fee in the first year.
 Meanwhile, the spending requirement, though high, should still be attainable if you put all your spending on the Sapphire Reserve for your first three months (just over $1,300 per month to reach the $4,000 threshold).

 Top-notch perks can cover the annual fee